Regulation of Care

 (2) If the registered

-provider carries on more than one children’s home, the registered
+provider carries on more than one children’s home service, the registered

 provider may appoint the same person as the independent person for all or any